ChromedomeDesign/reactApp/README.md

     ```sh
     cd path/to/reactApp
     ```
 2. Make sure you have the correct Node Version active.
 The target version of Node is declared in the ``.npmrc`` file in the project folder.
+The ``use`` command is not available on Windows.
    ```sh
    nvm use
    ```